Flow-IPC/ipc/README.md

 contribute to the public project.)

-If you do not aim to immediately contribute to the public project, we encourage you to skip right to the next section -- and you can later skip Contributing section(s).
+If you do not aim to immediately contribute to the public project, we encourage you to skip right to the [next section](#installation) -- and you can later skip over Contributing section(s).

-If you *do* aim to immediately contribute to the public project, please at least glance at Contributing in the present document first.
+If you *do* aim to immediately contribute to the public project, please at least glance at [Contributing](#contributing) in the present document first.

 ## Installation